nsnam/ns-3-dev-git/doc/tutorial/source/quick-start.rst

-Once you have obtained the source either by downloading a release or by cloning a Git repository, the next step is to configure the build using the *Waf* build system that comes with |ns3|.
+Once you have obtained the source either by downloading a release or by cloning a Git repository, the next step is to configure the build using the *CMake* build system.
 There are several options to control the build, but enabling the example programs and the tests, for a default debug build profile (with debugging symbols and support for |ns3| logging) is what is usually done at first:

 ::

-  $ ./waf configure --enable-examples --enable-tests
+  $ ./ns3 configure --enable-examples --enable-tests

-Then, use Waf to build |ns3|:
+Then, use ns3 to build |ns3|:

 ::

-  $ ./waf build
+  $ ./ns3 build

 Once complete, you can run the unit tests to check your build: